elmtree-askmo/cloudcannon-app/content/learn/health-studies/what-are-the-major-classes-of-biological-macromolecules-and-their-elemental-composition.md

 url: /learn/health-studies/questions/what-are-the-major-classes-of-biological-macromolecules-and-their-elemental-composition
 score: -1.0
 related_article1:
-    id: 167217
+    id: 167215
-    title: Describe the amphipathic nature of phospholipids and its significance in membrane formation.
+    title: >-
+        What is the role of the glycerol backbone in triglyceride structure?
     subject: Health Studies
-    url: /learn/health-studies/questions/describe-the-amphipathic-nature-of-phospholipids-and-its-significance-in-membrane-formation
+    url: /learn/health-studies/questions/what-is-the-role-of-the-glycerol-backbone-in-triglyceride-structure
 related_article2:
-    id: 167230
+    id: 167220
-    title: What role do beta glycosidic linkages play in the structure of cellulose?
+    title: >-
+        How do steroids function as signaling molecules in the body?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-role-do-beta-glycosidic-linkages-play-in-the-structure-of-cellulose
+    url: /learn/health-studies/questions/how-do-steroids-function-as-signaling-molecules-in-the-body
 related_article3:
-    id: 167229
+    id: 167231
+    title: >-
-    title: How do the nonpolar and hydrophobic characteristics of lipids contribute to membrane formation?
+        How does the unique shape of an enzyme's active site contribute to its catalytic efficiency?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-do-the-nonpolar-and-hydrophobic-characteristics-of-lipids-contribute-to-membrane-formation
+    url: /learn/health-studies/questions/how-does-the-unique-shape-of-an-enzymes-active-site-contribute-to-its-catalytic-efficiency
 related_article4:
-    id: 167223
+    id: 167217
-    title: What are the major classes of lipids and their general characteristics?
+    title: >-
+        Describe the amphipathic nature of phospholipids and its significance in membrane formation.
     subject: Health Studies
-    url: /learn/health-studies/questions/what-are-the-major-classes-of-lipids-and-their-general-characteristics
+    url: /learn/health-studies/questions/describe-the-amphipathic-nature-of-phospholipids-and-its-significance-in-membrane-formation
 related_article5:
-    id: 167215
+    id: 167229
-    title: What is the role of the glycerol backbone in triglyceride structure?
+    title: >-
+        How do the nonpolar and hydrophobic characteristics of lipids contribute to membrane formation?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-is-the-role-of-the-glycerol-backbone-in-triglyceride-structure
+    url: /learn/health-studies/questions/how-do-the-nonpolar-and-hydrophobic-characteristics-of-lipids-contribute-to-membrane-formation
 ---

 &nbsp;